Out of hours crime solicitor - Call: 020 8660 3383

-Injunctions are court orders that can be utilized to prevent harm or safeguard the rights of individuals or businesses.
+Injunctions are court orders that can be utilised to prevent harm or safeguard the rights of individuals or businesses.
 They are effective tools that can be used to halt ongoing harm or to secure the position of a party in anticipation of a legal conflict.

 Who Can Apply for an Injunction?